agong324/backup-solutions/README.md

 # Simple Backup Solutions
-# Imported from metalevel-tech/simple-backup-solutions. see https://github.com/metalevel-tech/simple-backup-solutions for the original Repo.
+Imported from metalevel-tech/simple-backup-solutions. see [here](https://github.com/metalevel-tech/simple-backup-solutions) for the original Repo.
+Links here are adjusted to pull from this repo.

 A bundle of scripts, that contain few simple solutions for backup, which I'm using within my Ubuntu installations.